ebcoop/rulesandpolicies/Rules.md

     a) if the membership ceases in any circumstances specified in section 117 of the Law;

-    b) if the member’s total shareholding is forfeited under the Law or these rules;
+    b) if the member loses their share under these rules or the Law.

-    c) if the member’s total shareholding is purchased by the co-operative under the Law or these rules;

-    d) if the member’s total shareholding is sold by the co-operative under any power in the Law or these rules and the purchaser is registered as shareholder in the member’s place.

 #### 9 Expulsion of members (CNL s117)